rishshah/Pocket-Expense-Manager/README.md

 # Pocket-Expense-Manager
-- Easy and customizable accounting app
+- Easy and customizable accounting app limked with google drive for backup and restore data
 - You can add your own categories the interest you, customize the reserves you have and get summary of how have you spent / earned money

 ## Basic Features